OpenAI's AgentKit: Late to the Agent Party or Strategic Masterstroke?

 The verdict

 So, late or masterful?
-Having built the thing it competes with, my answer is: deliberately, narrowly masterful — and only on the half of the problem they chose to fight on.
+Having built the thing it competes with: deliberately, narrowly masterful — and only on the half of the problem they chose to fight on.

 The half they took is the one I'd have paid them for in my Gluon weekends.
-The assembly tax on agents is brutal and unglamorous, and collapsing four tools into one defensible platform, at the exact moment enterprises cross from pilot to production, is a clean strategic shot.
-If the OpenAI-compatible gravity does to orchestration what it did to completions, they consolidate a fragmented market right as it goes vertical.
-That's not a company scrambling to catch up.
-That's a company that waited until the boring parts were finally boring enough to productise — which, after twenty years of watching platforms win, is the version of "late" I've learned to bet on.
+The assembly tax is brutal, and collapsing four tools into one defensible platform, at the exact moment enterprises cross from pilot to production, is a clean strategic shot.
+If OpenAI-compatible gravity does to orchestration what it did to completions, they consolidate a fragmented market right as it goes vertical.
+Not a company scrambling to catch up — a company that waited until the boring parts were finally boring enough to productise, which after twenty years of watching platforms win is the version of "late" I've learned to bet on.

-The half they left on the table is the one that actually keeps me up: an agent's value is now capped not by what it can do but by how fast a human can trust what it did.
-AgentKit makes the front of that pipeline cheaper and leaves the back of it exactly where it was.
-Which means the better it works, the more output it produces for someone to verify — and that someone is still me, still reading the trace, still deciding whether to let it ship.
+The half they left on the table is the one that keeps me up: an agent's value is now capped not by what it can do but by how fast a human can trust what it did.
+AgentKit makes the front of that pipeline cheaper and leaves the back exactly where it was.
+The better it works, the more output it produces for someone to verify — and that someone is still me, still reading the trace.

 OpenAI built the best on-ramp the agent market has had.
 The traffic jam is a mile further down the road, and they didn't touch it.
 Neither has anyone else.
 That's the post I'll be writing next.